gaphor/gaphas/README.txt

   items).
 - A constraint solver is used to maintain item constraints and inter-item constraints.
-- The item (user) should not be bothered with things like bounding-box calculations.
+- The item (and user) should not be bothered with things like bounding-box calculations.
 - Very modular: e.g. handle support could be swapped in and swapped out.
 - Rendering using Cairo.